Buddha Birthday – How & Why Do We Celebrate Buddha Birthday | Purnima | Jayanti?

-The life and habits of Buddhist monks are not only different and unique, but also they consist of a spiritual meaning.
+The life and habits of Buddhist monks are not only different and unique but also they consist of spiritual meaning.
 Their daily lives follow a rigorous program that revolves around meditation, scripture study, and participation in ceremonies.
 There are Buddhist and Buddhist shrines.

 The devotees reaffirm their faith in the five principles called Panchsheel:

 1. Do not take a life;

 5. Do not drink alcohol or other toxic products.